 Past Live Shows

-"In the House" at the Grinder House is broadcast live on WFMC Jams every Friday.
+"In the House" at the Grinder House is broadcast live on WFMC Jams every Friday from 6-8pm central.

 Lisa T & Teri D host the Shoals Drifters on Alabama Jammin' on a Thursday night for a great cause!
 New Toys/Clothes Drive for kids who's parents are incarcerated!
 The drop off locations for toys..clothing(new) for Christmas for Kids are MIDGARD STORAGE.Cox Blvd Sheffield...MIDGARD STORAGE.Glendale( Behind Jacks Florence)Tri Cities Memorial Gardens and of course -Bama Jams Lounge location 2600 George Wallace Hwy 43 Russellville AL. (old castaways in littleville!)
 Florence.
 Options Wellness Center MS. FRANKLIN FREE PRESS Russellville Listen online at alabamajams. com or WFMCjams.com or on our FB page